addevonly/workshop2-angular-material/README.md

 # Workshop 2 - Step 3

-Stop the server (Ctrl+c), check out the step2 branch, and then start the server.
+Stop the server (Ctrl+c), check out the step3 branch, and then start the server again.
 After browsing to http://localhost:8080 again, you will see that Step 2 has been completed and you now have instructions for step 3.

 ```bash
 git checkout step3